developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/about/index.md

 ## New in v1.7

 ### ButtonBar API
-A new Android-only ButtonBar API permits as many as five custom buttons or keys to be displayed on the screen and configured to launch an app, execute a JavaScript snippet or perform any operation available to the device.
+A new Android-only ButtonBar API permits a series of custom buttons or keys to be displayed on the screen and configured to launch an app, execute a JavaScript snippet or perform other operations available to the device.
 ![img](EB_ButtonBar_API.png)
 <br>